Paul Sauer Bridge - Storms River

 Bruno DESIRELLO: Engineer

 In 1954 CONCOR CONSTRUCTION appointed Professor Riccardo MORANDI of Rome to construct a bridge over the Storms River to link Port Elizabeth to George via the N2.
-Prof Morandi did this from Rome from photographs and verbal information without being on site until after the structure was finished.
-In conjunction with the constructing engineer, Mr Bruno Desirello, they started the bridge and finished in 1956.
+Prof Morandi did this from Rome from photographs and verbal information, without being on site, in conjunction with the constructing engineer, Mr Bruno Desirello.
+Morandi only visited the site once the structure was finished!

-Completed in 1956, the Ricardo Morandi designed bridge was built 15 years prior to Van Stadens and 28 years before the 3 Bloukrans-area arches came along in 1984.
-Storms River is unusual for having inclined spandrel supports that radiate out from the main arch rib.
+The bridge over the Storms River is unusual for having inclined spandrel supports that radiate out from the main arch rib.
 The approach supports are also inclined in the opposite direction - balancing out the profile of the entire bridge.
 The use of inclined supports is a Morandi trait visible on nearly all of his bridges.

-Not so evident is the unique construction method by which Morandi built the bridge.
-Instead of using a highline and adding segments of the arch until the two halves meet in the center, Morandi had both sides of the arch built vertically above the foundations with a climbing framework on either side of the canyon.
-The two sides were then carefully tilted outward over the gorge until they could rest on each other at the crown.
+Not as readily evident is the unique construction method by which Morandi built the bridge.
+Morandi had both sides of the arch built vertically above the foundations with a climbing framework on either side of the canyon.
+The two sides were then carefully tilted outward over the gorge until they could rest on each other at the crown [see diagram on website cited below].

 See also Structurae